Truthful Two-Facility Location with Candidate Locations: Max cost

+\begin{corollary} For general instances, there is a strategyproof mechanism with approximation ratio at most $7$. \end{corollary}

-\section{Max Cost}
+\section{Max cost}

-In this section, we turn our attention to the max cost objective for which we again show tight bounds on the approximation ratio of deterministic strategyproof mechanisms.
-In particular, we show a bound of $2$ for homogeneous instances and a bound of $3$ for general instances.
+In this section, we turn our attention to the max cost objective for which we show that the best possible approximation ratio of strategyproof mechanisms is between $2$ and $3$ for doubleton instances, and exactly $3$ for singleton and general preferences.